zheeeng/sublime-configuration/README.md

     * `Mark selection for comparison`, then `Compare selection`
     * or hold `Command/Ctrl` select two selection, then `Compare selection`

+#### CSScomb

+Re-config "node-path" in "CSScomb.sublime-settings":

+    "node-path" : ":/directory/path/to/your/node/binary"

 #### DocBlockr

 Shortcuts: